Guadalupe

 Texas and beyond!
 People were extremely upset and law suits were filed by

 local Outfitters in protest, which are still ongoing.
-One of the biggest
+A few of the biggest

 questions we get at The Tube Haus in our emails is...
 "What are the